syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

   {% endtabs %}

-You can specify to replace only the first occurrence of the specified text by setting ReplaceFirstproperty of WordDocumentclass to true.
+You can specify to replace only the first occurrence of the specified text by setting ReplaceFirstproperty of `WordDocument` class to true.

 The following code example illustrates how to replace the first occurrence of a particular text.